MewoLab/AquaDX/docs/frequently_asked_questions.md

 ### Will you add [your wanted game name] support?
 It'll be case by case basis.
 Open an issue if you want to suggest something.

-### Will you add support for intl version?
-I won't work on it myself, but merge request is welcome.

 ### Is the server update is mandatory with every new game content updates?
 No, games will still work.
 However, new content *probably* not appear in game without so-called "force unlock" and Web UI will not work as intended when displaying new content.